Curtis Institute of Music Celebrates 100th Anniversary with Curtis Studio Album A Century of New Sounds

 In 1946, following his graduation from Curtis and piano soloist debut with Eugene Ormandy and the Philadelphia Orchestra, legendary, trailblazing composer George Walker (Piano and Composition ’45)—the first African American composer to win the Pulitzer Prize for Music—wrote his astounding String Quartet No. 1, “Lyric.”
 Dedicated to the memory of Mr. Walker’s late grandmother, Melvina King, who passed away while he was composing the second movement (Molto adagio), this profoundly moving piece stands as a testament to the young, 24-year-old composer’s remarkable maturity, his technical prowess, heartfelt expression, and distinctive compositional voice.
 Praised for their “expert musicianship, razor-sharp ensemble, and deep musical feeling” (Chicago Tribune), the two-time GRAMMY-nominated Dover Quartet, Curtis’ Penelope P. Watkins Ensemble in Residence—featuring violinists Joel Link (String Quartet ’14, Violin ’11) and Bryan Lee (String Quartet ’14, Violin ’11), violist Julianne Lee (Violin ’05), and cellist Camden Shaw (String Quartet ’14, Cello ’11, ’10)—deliver a peerless interpretation of Mr. Walker’s devastatingly beautiful work, capturing its emotional depth and complexity with remarkable clarity and precision.

-Award-winning composer, inspiring educator, community leader, and Curtis alumnus and faculty member Jonathan Bailey Holland’s (’96) Introit for Brass Quintet is, in the words of its creator, “a jaunty, short celebratory invocation in triple meter,” noting that “an introit is the psalm or antiphon that is traditionally sung to accompany the pastor or priest as they approach the altar for Eucharist.”
-This lively work, featuring Curtis students and alumni—trumpeters Dasara Beta and Justin Bernardi (’22, ’24), horn player Kristin Andlauer, trombonist Diogo Fernandes (’24), and bass trombonist Noah Urquidi—was written while Mr. Holland was studying at the school in the mid-nineties and composed for the brass quintet he formed with his fellow students at the time.
+Award-winning composer, inspiring educator, community leader, and Curtis alumnus and faculty member Jonathan Bailey Holland’s (’96) Introit for Brass Quintet is, in the words of its creator, “a jaunty, short celebratory invocation in triple meter,” noting that “an introit, like a fanfare, is music that is meant to mark the beginning of a special occasion or event.”
+This lively work, featuring Curtis students and alumni—trumpeters Dasara Beta and Justin Bernardi (’22, ’24), horn player Kristin Andlauer, trombonist Diogo Fernandes (’24), and bass trombonist Noah Urquidi—was written while Mr. Holland was studying at the school in the mid-nineties and composed for friends and classmate at the time.
 It is a fitting tribute to his time at Curtis and evolution as one of the most in-demand composers of his generation.

 The late pioneering composer, pianist, conductor, dancer, and GRAMMY-nominated vocalist Julius Eastman (’63), who once described himself as “Black to the fullest, a musician to the fullest, a homosexual to the fullest,” became an eminent force in the New York music scene in the years following his graduation from Curtis, but sadly died in 1990, falling into relative obscurity until the 21st century.
 One of the first composers to fuse elements of pop and minimalist music, Mr. Eastman’s challenging, irreverent works never shied away from tackling the topic of his identity as a Black, queer artist or provoking discussions about homophobia and racism, and since the release of the mesmerizing box set Unjust Malise in 2005, his reputation as a composer has undergone a notable revival.